maelstrom-software/maelstrom/website/content/blog/spawning-processes-in-linux/index.md

 }
 ```

-Before we call <tt>exec</tt> in the child, we are able to do some "housekeeping".
+Before we call `exec` in the child, we are able to do some "housekeeping".
 This allows us to
-do things like call <tt>dup2</tt> to set up stdout.
+do things like call `dup2` to set up stdout.
 What some refer to as the "elegance" of fork is
 tied directly to this ability to do the "housekeeping" by writing plain code.

 This "housekeeping" code needs to be written with care.
 The rules that need to be followed can be